-This paper incorporates the term structure and the Fed's new average inflation targeting (AIT) framework into the DSGE model of Sims and Wu (2020) with an occasionally binding zero-lower bound.
-When agents know the Fed's exact policy rule, AIT stabilizes inflation and household utility compared to standard inflation targeting.
-Inflation is most stable, and household utility is highest, when the average window is 8 and 16 quarters, respectively.
+This paper incorporates the term structure and the Fed's new average inflation targeting (AIT) framework into the DSGE model of Sims and Wu (2022).
+When agents know the Fed's policy rule, AIT better stabilizes inflation than standard inflation targeting.
+Inflation is most stable when the average window is 8 quarters.
 The Fed has not revealed their lag structure of AIT, and this imperfect information affects the model's results.
-If agents don't know the exact details of the policy, inflation is most stable when the Fed averages inflation over longer periods.
-Outcomes are always better when the Fed reveals the specific details about the policy.
+If agents don't know the details of the policy, inflation is most stable when the Fed averages over longer periods.
+Outcomes are consistently better when the Fed is clear about policy.